woocommerce/woocommerce/readme.txt

 * Tweak - Logic in wc_paying_customer to only increase for 'simple' orders.
 * Tweak - Added tool to refresh stats to customer list.
 * Tweak - Recent order table on my account is responsive.
+* Dev - Made template debug mode set WC_TEMPLATE_DEBUG_MODE constant and remove all overrides for all template loading functions.

 = 2.2.5 =
 * Fix - Filters in admin screen for coupons and orders.